JNRowe/rdial/doc/alternatives.rst

 sure it's great for people with strictly structured working days, but that definitely isn't me.

-As a side note, when we we're playing with it at the office a number of co-workers stumbled across various bugs that dogged its usage.
+As a side note, when we were playing with it at the office a number of co-workers stumbled across various bugs that dogged its usage.
 Unfortunately, the project is developed with bzr and launchpad, so it was simply abandoned in favour of trying to fix it.
 Most moved on to ``org-mode``, and some to